Key takeaways

 What is a retrofit intercom system?

 A retrofit intercom system is an intercom you install to replace an old or broken intercom.
-It could also be an intercom you retrofit into an existing building that didn’t previously have an intercom system.
+It could also be an intercom, which you retrofit into an existing building that didn’t previously have an intercom system.

-Quite often, an intercom system retrofit is easy and affordable to complete because it uses wiring and other infrastructure from a previously installed intercom.
+An intercom system retrofit is often easy and affordable because it uses wiring and other infrastructure from a previously installed intercom.

-Whether you’re a residential or commercial property manager, your property probably uses some kind of intercom system that allows somebody inside of the building to let in an outside guest without having to walk down to the front door.
-But there are a lot of reasons why you might want to replace your current intercom.
+Whether you’re a residential or commercial property manager, your property probably uses an intercom system that allows somebody inside the building to let in an outside guest without walking down to the front door.
+But there are many reasons why you might want to replace your current intercom.

 Consider a retrofit intercom system if your current intercom: